 Marinated BBQ Pork Roast is great!
-With just a little bit of planning in advance you can create a BBQ pork roast that will WOW the crowds.
-Or at least your family and friends any way!
+With just a little bit of planning in advance, you can create a BBQ pork roast that will WOW the crowds.
+Or at least your family and friends anyway!

 Cooking pork roast is very simple and it packs huge flavors.
-Pork is such a versatile meat, because of that you can use just about any pork roast cut for this recipe.
+Pork is such a versatile meat, and because of that, you can use just about any pork roast cut for this recipe.
 I used a boneless pork shoulder roast that my wife Tara had ordered through a company called truLOCAL Meats.

 They provide high-end locally sourced meat products delivered right to your door.
 They ship everything in boxes packed with dry ice.
 It arrives frozen; all you do is transfer it to your freezer.

 Both Tara and I strongly believe that it is important to source as much of our food as we can locally.
 Not only does it support local farmers and ranchers the food you receive is much fresher.
-After all, if your food only travels 100 Kilometres (62.137 miles) instead of 1,000 kilometres (621.37 miles) or more think of how much fresher it’s going to be!
+After all, if your food only travels 100 Kilometres (62.137 miles) instead of 1,000 kilometers (621.37 miles) or more think of how much fresher it’s going to be!

-We go to our local farmers markets regularly.
+We go to our local farmer’s markets regularly.
 Once the fresh produce starts to arrive in the late spring we are there all the time.
-From farm fresh poultry, beef and pork to locally grown fruits and vegetables.
+From farm-fresh poultry, beef, and pork to locally-grown fruits and vegetables.

 Occasionally we discover something that we don’t normally see in our supermarkets.
 It’s always fun picking up an interesting item to try for dinner or a snack.

-At our local markets there are also a great many local artisans showing and selling their wares.
+At our local markets, there are also a great many local artisans showing and selling their wares.
 I like seeing what they have created as it is usually the type of thing that we only see at these local markets; the big box stores aren’t interested in this type of thing.